P a u l M. N i c h o l s o n

 The billboard rising above screens quotes from authoritative sounding sources.
 Each excerpt of prudent

-prose is culled from characters culled from film, television, literature and video games.
+prose is culled from characters from film, television, literature and video games.
 Meditations on the

 militarization of police, the nature of democracy and broader body politic are interspersed with slow motion

-video of flowing water, and are screened on a billboard above.
-The base is a kind of topographic map,
+footage of flowing water, and are screened on a billboard above.
+Beneath it, a pixelated terrain resembling a three

-the original authors.
-While real and fictional heroes can suffer misinterpretation, they never make mistakes
+While both real and fictional heroes can suffer misinterpretation, fictional heroes never make mistakes or exhibit

-or exhibit foibles unintended of their creator.
-Much like beloved historical figures, we can only make our
+foibles unintended by their creator.
+Much like beloved historical figures, we can only make our assessment of a

 since potential questionable motivations and ad hominem attack is not possible owing to the preexisting